Mapxus/SDKDoc/map/web/8-markers-and-annotations.md

 ];
 ```

-To add a marker listener event:
+* Add a marker listener event:

 ```js
 // marker on click event